akashsolanki1101/Chat-App/README.md

 # Chat App - create a room and let's chAt.
+- Download the app from the given link - https://appdistribution.firebase.google.com/pub/i/2d217ac91e3a3b60
 ## Specs -
 1. Create and join a room with just a code
 2. Tag previous message by just swiping it